EnergyStar® Challenge for Industry

 First Place, “Pride of Mine,” Florida Limerock & Aggregate Institute

-The FLAI presented this award in April to Titan America’s Center Sand Mine located in Clermont, Florida in 2008.
-It recognizes the significant effort required to establish a safe habitat for a large community of gopher tortoises.
-Center Sand employees relocated the tortoises and will maintain their new, safe homes.
+The FLAI presented this award in April to Titan America’s Center Sand Mine located in Clermont, Florida.
+Pride of Mine recognizes the significant effort put forth to establish a safe habitat for a large community of gopher tortoises.
+Center Sand employees relocated the tortoises and continue to maintain their new, safe homes.

 Chapter Service Award, American Institute of Architects (AIA)